 Our curriculum Statement of Intent

-Smallwood Academy instils the love of learning into all who enter its doors; with God, Church and Faith at the centre of its values.
+At Smallwood CE Primary Academy, we aim to educate the ‘whole child’ through a holistic approach and instil a love of learning into all who enter our doors, with God, Church and Faith at the centre of what we do.

 Children leave Smallwood with the confidence and skills to make decisions, self-evaluate, make connections and become lifelong learners.